system76/tech-docs/src/models/darp6/repairs.md

 ### Steps to replace the heatsink/thermal paste:

+1. Follow the steps above to [remove the keyboard](#replacing-the-keyboard) and [remove the bottom cover](#removing-the-bottom-cover).
-1. Remove the three heatsink screws (highlighted red above) in order, starting with #1, then #2, and finally #3.
+2. Remove the three heatsink screws (highlighted red above) in order, starting with #1, then #2, and finally #3.
-2. Remove the heatsink from the system, being careful not to bend the heatsink pipe.
+3. Remove the heatsink from the system, being careful not to bend the heatsink pipe.
 It may take some pressure to break the seal of the thermal paste.
-3. Using a paper towel, remove the existing thermal paste.
+4. Using a paper towel, remove the existing thermal paste.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.

 ![Thermal paste removal](./img/thermal-paste-removal.jpg)

-4. After cleaning the CPU and heatsink, apply a small line of thermal paste directly onto the CPU chip.
+5. After cleaning the CPU and heatsink, apply a small line of thermal paste directly onto the CPU chip.

 ![Thermal paste application](./img/thermal-paste-application.jpg)

-5. Carefully replace the heatsink.
+6. Carefully replace the heatsink.
-6. Replace the three heatsink screws, starting with #1, then #2, and finally #3.
+7. Replace the three heatsink screws, starting with #1, then #2, and finally #3.